Updated February 25, 2026

 Average Indiana car insurance prices

-Your exact price will still depend on personal factors like your driving record, your vehicle and where in California you live.
+Of course, what you’ll pay depends on a mix of details like your driving record, the car you drive and your ZIP code.
 Here are some full coverage rates that Jerry drivers in Indiana have recently gotten:

 Recent quotes